yashas0308/Django-Projects/README.md

 # Django-Projects
-This Repository includes Django Projects made by me testing and learning to build Web Applications and as well as for Django Rest Framework API apps!
+This Repository includes Django Projects made by me for testing and learning to build Web Applications and as well as for Django Rest Framework based API apps!